nf-core/viralrecon/docs/usage.md

 ### `--custom_config_version`

 Provide git commit id for custom Institutional configs hosted at `nf-core/configs`.
-This was implemented for reproducibility purposes.
-Default: `master`.
+This was implemented for reproducibility purposes (Default: `master`).

 ```bash
 ## Download and use config file with following git commid id